-Acknowledgements:
+> Acknowledgements:

-I would like to thank my advisor, Kent Kimbrough, for all of his assistance and guidance.
-His help was indispensible in the creation of this paper.
-I would also like to thank all of my classmates in Economics 201AS and 202AS who provided me with comments, criticism, and support.
+Matthew Sperber would like to thank his advisor, Kent Kimbrough, for all of his assistance and guidance.
+Professor Kimbrough's help was indispensible in the creation of this paper.
+Matthew would also like to thank all of his classmates in Economics 201AS and 202AS who provided him with comments, criticism, and support.
+After graduation, Matthew will be working for JPMorgan Investment Bank in New York City.
+He welcomes any comments or questions and can be reached at mbs20@duke.edu.